Diet and mental health.

 Diet has a significant impact on mental health and cognitive functioning.
 Known facts suggest that a healthy diet rich in fruits, vegetables, whole grains, and lean proteins can support mental health and cognitive functioning, while a diet high in processed and sugary foods can have negative effects on mental health, including increased risk of depression and anxiety.

 Omega-3 fatty acids, found in fatty fish, nuts, and seeds, have been shown to support brain health and cognitive functioning.
-Probiotics, found in fermented foods, can also support mental health by, promoting healthy gut microbiome.
+Probiotics, found in fermented foods, can also support mental health by promoting a healthy gut microbiome.
 Adequate hydration is also essential for maintaining good mental health, as dehydration can lead to symptoms of depression and anxiety.

 _______